-This can make planning other things such as important appointments and vacations extremely easy.
-Seeing your entire school year at a glance also makes the next step much easier.
+This can make planning other things, such as important appointments and vacations, extremely easy.
+Seeing your entire school year at a glance makes the next step much easier.

-When you’re planning your school year calendar, don’t forget to include field trips or other fun days.
-Everyone needs a break sometimes and homeschool families are no different.
+Don’t forget to include field trips or other fun days when planning your school year calendar.
+Everyone needs a break sometimes, and homeschooling families are no different.

 Plan Your Lessons

-After all the preparation, you get to actually plan your monthly, weekly, and daily homeschool schedule.
+After all the preparation, you get to plan your monthly, weekly, and daily homeschool schedule.

-I personally find it easiest to tackle one subject at a time, for six week sessions.
-For instance, if you are working on spelling, it is far easier to plan a few weeks worth of spelling words than to bounce from one subject to the next as you schedule each week.
+I find it easiest to tackle one subject at a time for six-week sessions.
+For instance, if you are working on spelling, it is far easier to plan a few weeks’ worth of spelling words than to bounce from one subject to the next as you schedule each week.

-As you plan what lessons your children will tackle each week, take note of any unit studies you may need to gather and any supplements you may need.
+As you plan what lessons your children will tackle each week, note any unit studies you may need to gather and any supplements you may need.

-By combining the task of homeschool planning with making your school supplies shopping lists, you will save time in the long run.
+Combining the homeschool planning task with making your school supplies shopping lists will save time in the long run.

-Planning several weeks at a time gives me the chance to organize (or create) my unit study supplies or supplements.
+Planning several weeks at a time allows me to organize (or create) my unit study supplies or supplements.
 This also helps to relieve some of the stress of knowing what your kids are learning and when.
-By planning in six week sessions, I also get the chance to adjust what isn’t working well if needed.
+And by planning six-week sessions, I also get the chance to adjust what isn’t working well if needed.

 Don’t Forget Reading Lists